paintparty/fireworks/integrations/vscode/extension/README.md

  - Customize the color of the inline results with `Fireworks: Set Inline Results Color`.

- - Customize the opacity of the background and foreground, as well as the offset gap, of the inline results with corresponding commands.
+ - Customize the opacity of the background and foreground, as well as the offset gap, of the inline results with corresponding Fireworks commands.

  - Set the theme of the Fireworks terminal output with `Fireworks: Edit or Create a Printing Options config.edn`.
    If you don't already have one, you need to save the config.edn in `~/.config/fireworks/config.edn` or `~/.config/bling/config.edn`.
 You'll also need to export an environment variable on your system for this theme to be active globally, more details on this [here](https://github.com/paintparty/fireworks/tree/main#system-wide-config).

 <br>